Revlin/SimEdit/README.txt

 Shift + F 	- Fill all pixels matching the brightness (whiteness) of the color at the cursor position

 S 		- Temporarily save canvas for later retrieval via undo (see below; this does NOT save to file)

 Shift + S 	- Save current canvas to file (normal save)

 U 		- Undo to last saved state of current canvas

 F1		- Skin mode texturing.
 File's are opened/saved to './data/skin/'

+N/B 		- Next/Previous portion of skin In skin mode (head, upper, lower)

 F2		- Hair mode texturing.
 Files are open/saved to './data/hair/'

 F3		- Eyes mode texturing.
 Files are open/saved to './data/eyes/'

 F4 		- UV mode texturing.
 Files are open/saved to './data/uv/'

 TAB 	- Switch between normal and alpha mode.
 	   Edit the alpha channel of a texture using grayscale values